kai824/tp/docs/UserGuide.md

 `cd path/to/your/folder`<br>
 Run the following command in the terminal to launch the application:<br>
 `java -jar talentfolio.jar`<br>
 After a few seconds, the TalentFolio application should open, and you should see a GUI similar to the one shown below.
-Note how the app contains some sample data.
-It is recommended to clear the sample data before your own personal use as the sample data will not be automatically overwritten.<br><br>
+Note that the app contains some sample data.
+It is recommended to clear the sample data before your own personal use as it will not be automatically overwritten.<br>

 <pic src="images/Ui.png" alt="GUI">
 TalentFolio's graphical user interface